jbdatascience/eccv18/README.md

     All the models can be downloaded from [Dropbox](https://www.dropbox.com/s/mjbcqkd4nwhr6nu/models_ECCV2018RCAN.zip?dl=0).
 Models for BD degradation model will be updated soon.

-2. Cd to 'code', run 'TestRDN.lua'
+2. Cd to '/RCAN_TestCode/code', run the following scripts.

     **You can use scripts in file 'TestRCAN_scripts' to produce results for our paper.**